 - Identification of orchid pollinators from sexually deceptive species of Caladenia from across Victoria.
 This is a fantastic citizen science project.
 These findings have implications for the conservation of our orchids and their pollinators.

-- Caladenia arenaria (Sandhill Spider-orchid), Caladenia concolor (Crimson Spider-orchid) and Diuris callitrophila (Oaklands Diuris) identification and detection of pollinators at both sites and potential reintroduction sites.
+- Caladenia arenaria (Sandhill Spider-orchid), Caladenia concolor (Crimson Spider-orchid) and Diuris callitrophila (Oaklands Diuris) identification and detection of pollinators at both natural sites and potential reintroduction sites.

 - Caladenia formosa (Elegant Spider-orchid) survey for pollinators and potential reintroduction sites.

 - Indentification of pollinators and pollination mechanism in Caladenia versicolor (Candy Spider-orchid) and Caladenia colorata (Coloured Spider-orchid).